Unity-Technologies/com.unity.cinemachine/QAReport.md

-**Cinemachine 2.8.0-exp.1 Testing Report**
+**Cinemachine 2.8.0 Testing Report**

-The following additions were verified and tested in Unity 2021.1.1f1:
+The following were verified and tested in Unity 2021.2.0b3:

-- Tested new simplified modes for the Cinemachine impulse generation in the context of the Impulse sample scene.
-Verified the secondary reaction settings to the Impulse Listener.
-- Verified Storyboard render modes support for ScreenSpaceOverlay and ScreenSpaceCamera.
-- Verified Damping Into Collision and Damping From Collision properties to Cinemachine 3rdPersonFollow to control how gradually the camera moves to correct for occlusions.
-Tested using AimingRig sample scene from Cinemachine package.
-- Verified that VCam can now have a negative near clip plane when VCam set to Orthographic.
-- Verified option to make game-view guides visible but not clickable in Cinemachine preference.
-- Verified that when Input System package is installed, there is a button in virtual camera inspectors to auto-generate CinemachineInputProvider component if missing.
-- Verified that default CinemachinePostProcessing profile priority is now configurable and defaults to 1000.
-- Verified that Cinemachine3rdPersonFollow can operate without the physics module, and without collision resolution.

-- The following Bugfix were verified in Unity 2021.1.1f1:
+- Bugfix: Freelook prefabs won't get corrupted after editing the Prefab via its instances.
+- Bugfix: 3rdPersonFollow works with Aim components now.
+- Bugfix: Blends between vcams, that are rotated so that their up vector is different from World up, are correct now.
+- Bugfix: POV recentering did not always recenter correctly, when an axis range was limited.
-  - Bugfix: 3rdPersonFollow collision resolution was failing when the camera radius was large.
+- Bugfix: Collider sometimes bounced a little when the camera radius was large.
-  - Bugfix: 3rdPersonFollow damping was being done in world space instead of camera space.
-  - Bugfix: 3rdPersonFollow was stuttering when Z damping was high.
-  - Regression fix: CinemachineInputProvider had stopped providing input.
-  - Bugfix: Lens aspect and sensorSize were not getting updated if lens OverrideMode != None.
-  - Bugfix: Changing targets on a live vcam was misbehaving.
+- Bugfix: CinemachineVolumeSettings inspector was making the game view flicker.
-  - Bugfix: Framing transposer now handles empty groups.
-  - Bugfix: Interrupting a transition with InheritPosition enabled was broken.
+- Bugfix: CinemachineVolumeSettings inspector displayed a misleading warning message with URP when focus tracking was enabled.
+- Bugfix: Rapidly toggling active cameras before the blends were finished did not use the correct blend time.
+- AimingRig sample scene updated with a better reactive crosshair design.
+- Added API accessor for Active Blend in Clearshot and StateDrivenCamera.
+- Bugfix: Virtual Cameras were not updating in Edit mode when Brain's BlendUpdateMode was FixedUpdate.
-  - Bugfix: Cinemachine3rdPersonFollow was not handling collision by default.
+- Bugfix: Lens mode override was not working correctly in all cases.
-  - Bugfix: SaveDuringPlay saves only components that have the SaveDuringPlay attribute.
-  - Regression fix: Entries in the custom blends editor in CM Brain inspector were not selectable.
+- Collider2D inspector: added warning when collider is of the wrong type.

-- Regression testing was done mainly using the Cinemachine Sample Scenes.
+Regression testing was done mainly using the Cinemachine Sample Scenes.